Estonia Payroll Services

 - The Employment Register is used for providing information to the Health and Insurance Fund, the Police and Border Guard Board and the Social Insurance Board

-- To register, employees must have an Estonian ID card before starting work; if registering temporarily using date of birth, they must have an ID card within five days
+- To register, employees must have an Estonian ID card before starting work; if registering temporarily using their date of birth, they must have an ID card within five days

 - Employees must be registered at the latest when they start work